-How Do You Prepare HVAC Equipment for a Storm
+How Do You Prepare HVAC Equipment for a Storm?

-When a storm is approaching, make sure your heating and air conditioning equipment is primed with these recommendations from Strogen's Service Experts Heating & Air Conditioning.
+When a storm is coming, make sure your heating and cooling equipment is ready with these tips from Strogen's Service Experts.

-Once the storm has passed, make sure the system is safe before starting it back up.
-First, make sure there are no indications of damage and clean any debris from around the system.
-Call Strogen's Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the system.
-Once you’ve had the equipment inspected by a professional, turn the equipment back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.
+When the storm has passed, be sure the system is safe before starting it back up.
+First, confirm there are no signs of damage and clean any debris from around the equipment.
+Call Strogen's Service Experts for an equipment inspection if there is any damage or flooding to the equipment.
+Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strogen's Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these tips on what to do if your equipment suffers damage and then call Strogen's Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.